WTA Hong Kong Open

 Dates

-The 2023 WTA Hong Kong tennis tournament will be held from the 9th to the 15th of October 2023, with the 2023 tournament being played in the same week as the WTA tournaments in Zhengzhou and Seoul as well as the ATP Masters 1000 tournament in Shanghai.
+The 2023 WTA 250 Hong Kong tennis tournament was held from the 9th to the 15th of October 2023, with the 2023 tournament being played in the same week as the WTA tournaments in Zhengzhou, Rouen, and Seoul as well as the ATP Masters 1000 tournament in Shanghai.

 Players

-The official entry list for the 2023 tournament in Hong Kong has not yet been released but below is a selection of top WTA Players that are expected to play in the singles event in 2023.
+The official entry list for the 2023 tournament in Hong Kong has now been released and below is a selection of top WTA players that participated in the singles event in 2023, with Victoria Azarenka the top seed.

 • Beatriz Haddad Maia